Factbox: Most closely watched U.S. ballot initiatives

 Utah Governor Gary Herbert has said he would call a special legislative session to take up that proposed law later this month, regardless of whether voters approved the ballot measure.

-Missouri voters will have three choices for permitting the use of medical marijuana: two that would amend the state constitution and a third that would create a new law.
+Missouri voters had three choices for permitting the use of medical marijuana: two that would amend the state constitution and a third that would create a new law.

 All three options carry sales taxes, with funds going to veterans programs or in the case of the third choice, a marijuana research center.